-A neck lift is a focused rejuvenation procedure that improves the contour of the neck and re-establishes the jaw/neckline.
-It improves jowling, relieves extensive banding in the neck and addresses excess volume or fat accumulation in the neck.
-It also improves wrinkling in the neck and gives a much more youthful appearance to the face.
+A neck lift is a focused surgical rejuvenation procedure that improves the contour of the neck and re-establishes the jaw/neckline.
+Neck Lift improves jowling, relieves extensive banding in the neck and addresses excess volume or fat accumulation in the neck.
+Minneapolis Neck lift also improves wrinkling in the neck and gives a much more youthful appearance to the face.

-The best candidates for this procedure are in their 30’s and early 40’s.
+The best candidates for Minneapolis neck lift are in their 30’s and early 40’s.
 Patients older than this often have mid-face laxity and benefit from a more typical facelift or a short incision neck lift.
-The neck lift is particularly good for patients who have excess volume in the neck and have lost the definition of the jawline.
-It may often be combined with a chin implant to 3establish a more sharply defined jawline and chin/neck transition.
+Minneapolis neck lift is particularly good for patients who have excess volume in the neck and have lost the definition of the jawline.
+It may often be combined with a chin implant to establish a more sharply defined jawline and chin/neck transition.

 Neck Lift results are apparent as early as the day after surgery.
 However there is often swelling and moderate bruising that is evident for ten days or so, which can be nicely covered with make-up.

 We find that patients who work with our aesthetician pre-operatively and post-operatively can expedite their recovery.
 The aesthetician can help encourage lymphatic drainage and use other techniques to reduce swelling and expedite the return to normal activities.